Introduction (to the Preview)

-Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on first principles, mental models, and conceptual frameworks.
-The minimal basics of epistemic uncertainty and alternative probability interpretations are introduced.
+Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on productive thinking, first principles, mental models, and conceptual frameworks.
 As noted above, Chapter 1 also deliberately seeks to serve as an extended abstract for the first three Chapters.
 (Attempted inclusion of Chapter 4 in Chapter 1’s abstract role has thus far made Chapter 1 too long and difficult, but an eventual revision of Chapter 1 may yet accomplish that inclusion.)

 Chapter 2 discusses action completion time constraints, such as deadlines and time/utility functions, and expressing those in ubiquitous priority-based execution environments (e.g., operating systems).

-Most of the concepts and techniques in Chapters 3 and 4 have a vast body of deep philosophical and mathematical theory, and a great deal of successful use in a variety of applications outside of real-time systems.
-The point of these chapters is to briefly introduce readers to using those concepts and techniques in dynamic real-time systems.
-Innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems make these chapters somewhat difficult.
+Most of the concepts and techniques in Chapters 3 and 4 drawn on a vast body of deep mathematical and philosophy of probability theory, and a great deal of successful use in a variety of applications outside of the real-time systems field.
+The point of these chapters is to briefly introduce readers to using those concepts and techniques in dynamically real-time systems.
+Despite the omission of most of the book’s mathematics, these chapters are difficult due to innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems.

 As a side effect, Chapter 3 provides the correct definitions of the essential terms predictable and deterministic that are ubiquitously misunderstood in the real-time computing practitioner and even research communities.

-Chapter 4 addresses dynamic real-time systems, including computing systems and operating systems, that are based on dynamic real-time actions under uncertainties.
+Chapter 4 addresses dynamically real-time systems, including computing systems and operating systems, that are based on dynamically real-time actions under uncertainties.

-A system is characterized in part by its system model.
-That defines properties such as of its actions, and of how the system’s resource management agents (such as a scheduler) handles actions according to specified optimality criteria including (but not limited to) actions’ timeliness and predictability of timeliness.
+A system is characterized in large part by its system model.
+That defines properties such as of its actions, and of how the system’s resource management agents (such as a scheduler) handle actions according to specified optimality criteria including (but not limited to) actions’ timeliness and predictability of timeliness.

-In dynamic real-time systems, that resolution must be acceptably satisfactory despite the number and kinds and degrees of epistemic uncertainties (e.g., ignorance, non-determinism).
+In dynamically real-time systems, that resolution must be acceptably satisfactory despite the number and kinds and degrees of epistemic uncertainties.
 Uncertainties must be accommodated by the system resource management agent(s) (e.g., scheduler) obtaining and refining credence of beliefs about the current and time-evolution state of the system, using an appropriate mathematical theory.
 On that basis, resource management decision (e.g., action schedules) are made.

-Because almost no operation environments (e.g., operating system) have first order abstractions for action time constraint (e.g., deadline, TUF) and timeliness predictability, the scheduled actions must then be mapped onto the operational environment priority mechanism (which in general is also NP-hard).
+Because almost no operation environments (e.g., operating systems) have first order abstractions for arbitrary action time constraints and timeliness predictability, the scheduled actions must then be mapped onto the operational environment priority mechanism.

 Embedded systems also are briefly described in Chapter 4 because of their close relationship to real-time systems: most real-time computing systems are embedded; and many embedded systems are real-time to some degree.

-Chapter 7 has a brief survey of some important open problems to be solved for dynamic real-time systems.
+Chapter 7 has a brief survey of some important open problems to be solved for dynamically real-time systems.
 It also notes relevant work by researchers inside and outside the field of real-time systems.